specml/manufactura-test/README.md

     send GET request on ***/(table name)*** to get list of records
 ### Backup storage
-If there are no connection to DB app save incoming request (create, update, delete) in dump file **tmp/dump.json** and after restoring connection this info will be saved to DB.
+If there are no connection to DB app saves incoming request (create, update, delete) in dump file **tmp/dump.json** and after restoring connection this info will be saved to DB.